ishan-karmakar/ishan-karmakar.github.io/docs/about.md

----
-hide_table_of_contents: true
----

 # About Me
 My name is Ishan Karmakar and I am a 10th grader at Vandegrift High School.
-I am an aspirint network engineer, backend developer, and systems developer interested in building applications and infrastructure with hands-on programming.
+I am an aspiring network engineer, backend developer, and systems developer interested in building applications and infrastructure with hands-on programming.

 ## Skills
 * **Programming Languages**